Deductibility of Investment Expenses

 Investment interest is the interest on debts incurred to buy or carry investment property, such as securities in a margin account, or to buy a business.
 The interest on loans to buy tax-free securities is not deductible, however.
 Interest related to a passive activity is subject to passive activity rules; the deduction for this interest is figured on Form 8582, Passive Activity Loss Limitations.
 The deductibility of the interest expense that is incurred by a partnership and paid to a limited partner is limited by the investment interest deduction.
 The deductibility of investment interest may also be limited by at-risk rules, since the taxpayer cannot deduct any more than what is at risk in the investment.

 Disallowed investment interest can be carried forward.
-The investment interest limitation applies to any property that produces interest, dividends, royalties, or annuities — what is generally referred to as portfolio income.
+The investment interest limitation applies to any property that produces interest, dividends, royalties, or annuities — called portfolio income.
 In other words, it is neither business income nor passive income.
 Investment interest also covers loans for the purchase of property held for potential capital gains that was not used in a trade or business, but was held for investment purposes, and that is also not a passive activity.
 Investment interest also includes income earned from a trade or business activity in which the taxpayer did not materially participate but is not considered a passive activity under tax law, such as the purchase of rental properties to earn rental income in which the taxpayer satisfies active participation rules.
 It does not include any other types of interest that are covered by other sections of the tax law, such as loans for a qualified residence.

 Any excess of interest deductions over investment income can be carried forward indefinitely.
 Investment interest is calculated on Form 4952, Investment Interest Expense Deduction, and, along with Schedule A, Itemized Deductions, attached to Form 1040.